GFCI Outlet Keeps Tripping? Common Causes and What to Do

 - The outlet feels warm, smells burnt, or shows discoloration

-- Tripping happens repeatedly with normal use
+- Tripping happens repeatedly under normal use

 - Multiple outlets on the same circuit are acting up

-How This Is Usually Fixed
+How GFCI Tripping Issues Are Usually Fixed

-- Replacing a worn or failed GFCI outlet
+- Replacing a worn or failed GFCI outlet that can no longer hold a reset

-- Addressing moisture intrusion or weather exposure
+- Addressing moisture intrusion in exterior or garage locations

-Local Electrical Help
+Local Electrical Help in Lake Zurich, IL

 Why does my GFCI outlet keep tripping?